Cornelius leads Oklahoma St. past No. 7 West Virginia, 45-41

-West Virginia quarterback Will Grier led the Mountaineers down to the Oklahoma State 14-yard line but couldn't connect with David Sills V on the final play.
-The loss all but ended West Virginia's shot at the College Football Playoff and put a dent in Grier's Heisman Trophy campaign.
+Chuba Hubbard rushed for a career-high 134 yards for Oklahoma State, and Dillon Stoner caught nine passes for a career-best 127 yards.

+Grier passed 364 yards and two touchdowns, but his Heisman campaign took a hit with the loss.
+Kennedy McKoy rushed for a career-high 148 yards for the Mountaineers.

-Oklahoma State (6-5, 3-5) became bowl eligible with the victory.
-West Virginia (8-2, 6-2, No. 9 CFP) faces Oklahoma next Friday and still has a shot at reaching the Big 12 title game.
+West Virginia (8-2, 6-2, No. 9 CFP) faces Oklahoma next Friday and can still reach the Big 12 title game with a victory.

 THE TAKEAWAY